 Cisco's headquarters is in San Jose, California.
 It also has regional headquarters in Amsterdam and Singapore.
 Cisco has a Globalization Center East campus in Bangalore, India.
 The company has other significant operations in Belgium, China, France, Germany, India, Israel, Italy, Japan, Norway, and the UK.

-Cash flow from operations closed out 2015 at $12.5 billion, which was slightly stronger than that of 2014.
+Cash flow from operations closed out 2016 at $13.5 billion, about $1 billion higher than 2014's number.

 Mergers and Acquisitions

 Cisco actively acquires companies to expand technologies and fill gaps.

 In 2016 Cisco completed the acquisition of Jasper, which develops a cloud-based Internet of Things (IoT) service platform, for $1.4 billion.
 With the deal, Cisco can provide more comprehensive range of IoT products and services.